Personal tools

 ✔ Share Access Details With Clients & Administrators

-✔ Display Clients Access Details In Clients Summary And Clients Tickets
+✔ Display Client Access Details In Clients Summary And Clients Tickets

 ✔ Define Access To Clients Passwords: